briansimiyuj/doctor-appointment-app/README.md

     5. Create a NotesList component and mount it on the Notes Tab component if `notes` state variable is not empty.
 If `notes` state variable is empty, display a message saying "No notes available for this patient."

+    #### Notes List Component

+      Notes List component will be used to display the list of notes for a patient

+        1. Loop through the `notes` state from Patient Details Context and create a NoteItem component for each note
+        2. NoteItem component will display the title, content, doctor name and date of the note

+          b.
+Display the truncated content of the note if it is longer than 120 characters

 ### Settings Context